 People with this stronghold combination typically were either bullied or come from dysfunctional or abusive families/marriages.
 I experienced all the above.
 I found that broken trust is the main force that generates pride and being judgmental.
 Broken trust comes from betrayal by those who you expected would love and protect you.
 My pride issues were created by damaged self-worth and low self-esteem and are often revealed by over-sensitivity and over-reaction.
 You can learn how to heal betrayal issues and repair your damaged self-worth by reading my short book on my website.

-For example, I was offended when my younger sister would demean me and put me down continually when we was growing up.
-I stored that hurt and offense in my heart, and every time I was demeaned or felt demeaned as an adult, I would explode with anger.
+For example, I was hurt and offended when my younger sister demeaned me and put me down continually as we were growing up.
+I stored that hurt and offense in my heart, and every time I was demeaned or felt demeaned as an adult, I would become angry.
 When I asked God to show me why I was getting so angry, He showed me how my younger sister had offended me.
-I then forgave my sister because I know she demeaned me because she was hurting too.
-I then confessed any sin on my part to God, which is very important for overcoming anger issues because our sin has negative, oppressive stress energy and will re-establish offenses.
-For instance, I confessed and asked for forgiveness of the sin of wanting to harm my sister and confessed the sin of demeaning and disgracing her in return.
+I then forgave my sister, because I know she demeaned me because she was hurting too.
+I then confessed any sin on my part to God, which is very important for overcoming anger issues.
+Our sin needs forgiving because it has negative, oppressive, stress energy and will re-establish the offenses.
+For instance, I confessed and asked for forgiveness of the sin of wanting to harm my sister and for demeaning and disgracing her in return.